Apex-Turbine/phoenix-doc/Components/Processors/FdftProcessorComponent.md

   - A window name to be applied
   - Options: None, Hamming, Nuttall, Blackman, Flat-Top, Blackman-Harris
   - Default, Blackman-Harris

+### Trigger-based Phase Origin Correction Settings
+If a digital trigger stream is provided as an additional input to the FDFT Processor, the outgoing spectra will use the trigger timestamps as an external time-basis.
+Trigger-based phase origin correction provides a coherent view into the phase evolution of the signal across time, and also enables accurate spectral comparison across signals sharing the same time basis.

+- Trigger Type
+  - Indicates the type of trigger required for trigger-based phase origin correction.
+Only digital triggers are supported.
+  - Default, Digital
+- Trigger Stream:
+  - Name of a digital trigger stream providing trigger timestamps
+  - Default, None
+- PPR (Pulses per Revolution)
+    - Number of pulses expected in a single revolution of the system.
+    - Default: 1.0
 ___
 ## Phoenix API
 ___